Is WordPress down for you, or is everyone experiencing unresponsiveness or server downtime?

 If you allowed your domain name to expire and didn’t renew on time, or someone has access to your account details and made changes to your domain name ownership information, your website will be unavailable.

-This is easy to verify; log into your domain name registration provider and check your account information.
+Verifying this is easy; log into your domain name registration provider and check your account information.
 If you notice any unrecognized information, there is a chance hackers have hijacked your domain name.
-You need to contact support via chat, email, or social media if you cannot log in to your account.
+You must contact support via chat, email, or social media if you cannot log in to your account.

-In most cases, you’ll need to provide documents to verify your identity and domain name ownership.
+In most cases, you must provide documents to verify your identity and domain name ownership.
 If you can verify your identity and ownership of the domain name, you will regain access to your domain in time.

 5. Check Your Hosting Plan Limits